-LOS ANGELES, Jan.
-28 -- ExxonMobil Corp. and Russia’s OAO Rosneft have reached an agreement concerning joint development of oil and gas resources in the Black Sea, to include an initial focus on oil exploration and production in the Tuapse Trough in the Russian Black Sea basin.
+LOS ANGELES, Feb.
+11 -- ExxonMobil Corp. and Russia’s state-owned OAO Rosneft have reached an agreement concerning joint development of oil and gas resources in the Black Sea, to include an initial focus on oil exploration and production in the Tuapse Trough in the Russian Black Sea basin.

 "ExxonMobil technologies will effectively complement Rosneft's experience and resources,” said Russia’s deputy prime minister Igor Sechin, who added, “Development of this area will become the springboard for full-scale Black Sea basin development.”

 ExxonMobil Chairman and Chief Executive Officer Rex W. Tillerson welcomed the opportunity, saying, "ExxonMobil will bring its technology, project execution capabilities, and innovation to compliment Rosneft’s strengths and experience in the region.”